manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.amsosram/assets/techspec/artifacts/deeactions/CustomIncomingMaterialLotCreation.md

 ## Overview

-DEE action to create or update lot incoming from ERP.
+DEE action to create or update (on hold) lot incoming from ERP.

 ## Action Groups